mdalmaruf/mdalmaruf.github.io/_pages/about.md

 ------

 <p style="text-align:justify">
-As I move toward the completion of my PhD, I am excited about the opportunity to apply my skills and knowledge in a professional capacity.
+I am excited about the opportunity to apply my skills and knowledge in a professional capacity.
 I'm interested in roles that will allow me to blend my software development and data science skills, especially those that can benefit from my expertise in embedded systems and machine learning.
 </p>

 Let's Connect